warren-bank/mirror-XMail-mail-server/Readme.txt

 	-Md				= Activate debug ( verbose ) mode
 	-Mr hours		= Set log rotate hours step
 	-Mx split-level	= Set the queue split level.
-The value You set here is rounded to the lower prime number higher or equal than the value You've set.
+The value You set here is rounded to the lower prime number higher or equal than the value You've set

 	[POP3]
 	-Pp port		= Set POP3 server port ( if You change this You must know what You're doing )